 We had a change of pace and direction in 2017 when we decided to try housesitting and registered on the TrustedHouseSitters site to see how it went.
 We planned to try a few sits around the UK and also do a few working stays as there are so many places that we still haven’t seen at home.
 Well it was a massive success.
 We spent the whole year housesitting and working all over England, Scotland and Ireland and thoroughly loved the lifestyle.

-This year, 2018, has been even more exciting as we completed an incredible three month adventure in New Zealand.
-It was our second big trip there so we must like it a bit I guess.
-Then 6 months working in Italy and then Scotland on Helpx stays before a few more housesits in England until the end of the year.
-Throw in our backpacking trip through Germany, Holland and then Norway and it’s been a wonderful year.
+Then, 2018, was even more exciting as we completed an incredible three month adventure in New Zealand.
+It was our second big trip there so we must have quite liked it a bit I guess.
+Then 6 months working in Italy followed by Scotland on Helpx stays before a few more housesits in England until the end of the year.
+Throw in our backpacking trip through Germany, Holland and Norway plus a December visit to Krakow and it was a wonderful year.

 So far so good.